What should employers know about the American Rescue Plan?

 Kendra’s practice focuses on employment law and litigation, but her general business litigation background allows her to serve the wide-ranging legal needs of businesses and employers.
-In addition to advising employers on policies and employment decisions, she represents clients in state and federal court and in arbitration and other administrative proceedings.
-Before joining the firm, Kendra was an associate at Seigfreid Bingham, P.C. in Kansas City, where she practiced general business litigation and worked on matters involving transportation law, employment law and health care law, among other areas of law.
+Before joining the firm, Kendra was an associate at Seigfreid Bingham, P.C. in Kansas City, where she practiced general business litigation and worked on matters involving transportation law, employment law, and health care law, among other areas of law.

 - Obtained dismissal of multiple civil rights complaints brought against employers by former employees.